tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 _Arduino Uno, Arduino Mega_
 ***
 Some Arduino's that don't have native USB support can still be used as a USB MIDI device.
-This is because they have a second, smaller microcontroller on board, an ATmega16U2 (ATmega8U2 on older boards), that communicates with the main MCU over TTL UART (serial, TX and RX on pins 0 and 1), and also acts as a USB COM port, to communicate with the computer (for programming and for using the Serial Monitor).
+This is because they have a second, smaller microcontroller on board, an ATmega16U2 (ATmega8U2 on older boards).
+This small USB-capable MCU communicates with the main MCU over TTL UART (serial, TX and RX on pins 0 and 1), and also acts as a USB COM port, to communicate with the computer (for programming and for using the Serial Monitor).
 During normal operation, the ATmega16U2 is just a USB-to-Serial bridge, but you can also program it to be a USB MIDI-to-Serial bridge.

 You can use the [HIDUINO](https://github.com/ddiakopoulos/hiduino) firmware by [Dimitri Diakopoulos](http://www.dimitridiakopoulos.com/hiduino).
 This flashing process is called a Device Firmware Upgrade (DFU).
 On Windows, you can use the Atmel Flip tool, on Linux or Mac, you can use `dfu-programmer`.
 Everything is explained [here](https://github.com/tttapa/MIDI_controller#arduino-uno-or-mega).
 Because you need the ATmega16U2 for uploading new programs to the Arduino, you have to upload your program first, and then flash the MIDI firmware.
 If you want to change your program, you have to flash the default Serial firmware again, then upload your new program, and finally flash the MIDI firmware.